brunch/coffeelint-brunch/README.md

 [brunch](http://brunch.io).

 ## Usage <a name="usage" href="#usage" title="Link to this section">⚑</a>
+Install the plugin via npm with `npm install --save jshint-brunch`.

+Or, do manual install:

-Add `"coffeelint-brunch": "x.y.z"` to `package.json` of your brunch app.
+* Add `"coffeelint-brunch": "x.y.z"` to `package.json` of your brunch app.
   Pick a plugin version that corresponds to your minor (y) brunch version.

-If you want to use git version of plugin, add `"coffeelint-brunch": "git+ssh://git@github.com:ilkosta/coffeelint-brunch.git"`.
+* If you want to use git version of plugin, add `"coffeelint-brunch": "git+ssh://git@github.com:ilkosta/coffeelint-brunch.git"`.

 By default, only files in your `config.paths.app` are linted.